mumoshu/helmfile-gitops/README.md

 Leverage declarative management.
 Rely on K8s and K8s operators to reconsile cluster states to the desired states.
 You focus on writing declarative specs of your K8s apps.

+## Single Tool?

-### Single Tool that is capable of both local development and remote production usages.
+- Single Tool that is capable of both local development and remote production usages?
+- Is that really a thing?
+You see...

 ## Design